IN THIS MODULE, TRUSTEES WILL EXPLORE:

 4. Promote Your Social Media Presence

 Once you’ve decided what your objectives are, who and how you’d like to engage, and what you’re going to be posting, a final piece in your social media planning process should be promotion.
-Your constituents need to know you’re on Twitter, Facebook, YouTube or Pinterest.
+Your constituents need to know you’re on social media platforms.
 Here are some ways to grow your audience:

-- Add a link to your social media account in your email signature
+- Add links to your social media accounts in your email signature.

-- Add the link to all newsletters, statements and news releases sent to your community and the media
+- Add links to all newsletters, statements and news releases sent to your community and the media.

 - Create a communications calendar and commit to posting on a regular basis.